mitchell-wu/stats_machine_learning_project/README.md

 <a name="motivation"></a>
 ## Motivation
 Triggered by personal travel experiences and sudden price changes in flight bookings, this project aims to demystify flight pricing dynamics and offer actionable insights for travelers.

+<a name="programming-language"></a>
+## Programming Language

+The core programming language used in this project is **R**, renowned for its powerful capabilities in statistical analysis and data visualization.
+R offers a flexible environment for data manipulation, making it a top choice for machine learning projects, especially those involving complex data sets.

+<a name="major-packages"></a>
+### Major Packages:
+- **tidyverse**: This is a collection of R packages designed for data science.
+It simplifies many common data operations, including data import, tidying, transformation, and visualization.
+In this project, packages like `ggplot2` for data visualization, `dplyr` for data manipulation, and `readr` for data import are extensively used.

+- **tidymodels**: This package framework is crucial for modeling and statistical analysis in R. It provides a coherent and modern approach to building machine learning models.
+In this project, `tidymodels` is used for creating and evaluating machine learning models, ensuring our predictive analysis is both robust and accurate.

 <a name="dataset-overview"></a>
 ## Dataset Overview